orimax/friendsapi/README.md

 3. Ensure, that mongodb is installed on your system.
 4. Ensure, that mongodb driver for PHP is installed on your system.
 5. Ensure, that rabbitmq-server is installed on your system.
+6. You need to run the worker to organize reeding messages from the the queue.
+The simplest way is to run command `app/console rabbitmq:consumer -m {the_number_of_messages_to_read} friends_of_friends` in the console from the root of the project.

 ##Used technologies
 I tried to build this API with PHP7 and Symfony3.
 But, unfortunately, there is no PHP driver for Mongo DB for PHP7 yet.
 So.